kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ### Use case 2: Administrative tasks

-Windows privileged containers would also enable a wide variety or administrative tasks without requiring cluster operations to log onto each Windows nodes.
-Tasks like installing security patches, collecting specific event logs, etc could all be down via deployments of privileged containers.
+Windows privileged containers would also enable a wide variety of administrative tasks without requiring cluster operations to log onto each Windows nodes.
+Tasks like installing security patches, collecting specific event logs, etc could all be done via deployments of privileged containers.

 ### Notes/Constraints/Caveats (Optional)